 You are browsing the Sound Design category

-Two new tools have just appeared that will interest folks working with microtonal scales and tunings: Leimma and Apotome.
+Two new tools have just appeared that will interest people working with microtonal scales and tunings: Leimma and Apotome.
 These tools were launched as part of CTM Festival 2021 and were created by Khyam Allami and Counterpoint.

 Leimma is a browser-based tool for exploring, creating, hearing, and playing microtonal tuning systems.